 -

 Heat a large skillet over medium/medium-high heat.
-In a shallow bowl, mix together the almond flour and tapioca* for dredging.
-Add 2 Tbsp of the ghee to the skillet.
+In a shallow bowl, mix together the almond flour and tapioca for dredging.
+Add 2 tablespoons of the ghee to the skillet.

 -

 Once the ghee is heated, lightly dredge the chicken, one cutlet at a time, in the flour mixture, shake off the excess, and place in the skillet.
-Cook about 4 minutes on each side to cook through.
-The outside should be golden brown - adjust the heat if you need to to avoid over-browning.
+Cook about 3-4 minutes on each side to cook through.
+The outside should be golden brown - adjust the heat if you need to, to avoid over-browning.
 Remove the chicken to a plate and set aside.

 -

 Lower the heat to medium low and add the remaining ghee.
-Add onions, cook for a minute until translucent, then add the garlic.
+Add onions and cook for a minute until translucent, then add the garlic.
 Cook and stir another minute, until softened.
 Add the broth and lemon juice, then raise the heat to medium and bring to a boil, stirring occasionally.

 -